oils-for-unix/oils/doc/eggex.md

     $x =~ /\d+/

-Oil:
+YSH:

     x ~ /d+/

 The Perl expression has three more punctuation characters:

-- Oil doesn't require sigils in expression mode
+- YSH doesn't require sigils in expression mode
 - The match operator is `~`, not `=~`
 - Named character classes are unadorned like `d`.
 If that's too short, you can also write `digit`.